-The screen legibility looks reasonable at 60% indoors; the outdoor is relatively good at 100%
+The screen legibility looks reasonable at 60% indoors; the outdoor is comparatively good at 100%

-Infinix Note 10 Pro is nothing short of the desirable ingredients.
-With a G95 gaming chipset comprising two A76 cores clocked up to 2.05 and six A55 cores.
+Infinix Note 10 Pro provides the latest Mediatek Helio G95 gaming chipset comprising two A76 cores clocked up to 2.05 and six A55 cores.
 Coupled with Mali G76 GPU, the 8GB RAM and 256GB internal storage (UFS2.2) practically make it a performance hound.

-Theoretically, the CPU is 25.8% better in performance than G80, whereas the GPU gets a performance boost of 120.8% from the predecessor.
+Theoretically, as per Infinix, the CPU is 25.8% better in performance than G80, whereas the GPU gets a performance boost of 120.8% from the predecessor.

 During my real-life test, I never found it choking anywhere.
 The ample RAM and speedy chipset always spiced up my experience.

 It was good to see G95 supporting HD graphics on PUBG.
 The XOS 7.6 has this built-in Dar-link ultimate gaming booster that plays a vital role in smoothening everything pro gamers need.
 My hours-long indoor gaming sessions never gave me a reason to question its processing ability; however, you should expect heating issues and lags while playing outdoors, especially in summers.

 Although it appears too lucrative an offer, it still falls short of the premium sound experience that its dual speaker should have provided.
 I have fewer concerns about the volume level, albeit I have experienced better loudness; it’s the quality of sound that lacks bass and an actual DTS experience, though it’s there.

 I found it better with earphones.